adnan-drina/ocp-devex-demos/03-RUN/service-mesh/README.md

 So, what are the major benefits of using Service Mesh?:

 - From **business perspective** it's quicker time to market Less time is wasted on writing non-functional code that doesn't add business value.
-So, we are able to release our code much quicker!
+  So we can release our applications much quicker!

 - From **development perspective** it’s simplified development.
   Developers are spending less time on plumbing their services.
-This means less code to write and more time to focus on the real use case.
+  This means less code to write and more time to focus on the actual use case.

-- From **operations perspective** it’s a more reliable and uniform system.
+- From **operations perspective** it's a more reliable and uniform system.
-Less room for human error, more insight in what is happening “under the hood” and more confidence that a system runs in a security maner.
+  Less room for human error, more insight into what is happening "under the hood", and more confidence that a system runs securely.

 What Red Hat OpenShift Service Mesh provides